Inquisition: Origin

 Before the 12th century, the Catholic Church suppressed what they believed to be heresy, usually through a system of ecclesiastical proscription or imprisonment, but without using torture, and seldom resorting to executions.
-Such punishments were opposed by a number of clergymen and theologians, although some countries punished heresy with the death penalty.
+Punishments of the latter sort were opposed by a number of clergymen and theologians, although some countries punished heresy with the death penalty.
 Pope Siricius, Ambrose of Milan, and Martin of Tours protested against the execution of Priscillian, largely as an undue interference in ecclesiastical discipline by a civil tribunal.
 Though widely viewed as a heretic, Priscillian was executed as a sorcerer.
 Ambrose refused to give any recognition to Ithacius of Ossonuba, "not wishing to have anything to do with bishops who had sent heretics to their death".

 In the 12th century, to counter the spread of Catharism and other heresies, prosecution of heretics became more frequent.
 The Church charged councils composed of bishops and archbishops with establishing inquisitions (the Episcopal Inquisition).
 Pope Lucius III issued the bull Ad Abolendam (1184), which condemned heresy as contumacy toward ecclesiastical authority.
 The bull Vergentis in Senium in 1199 stipulated that heresy would be considered, in terms of punishment, equal to treason (Lèse-majesté), and the punishment would be imposed also on the descendants of the condemned.

 The first Inquisition was temporarily established in Languedoc (south of France) in 1184.
 The murder of Pope Innocent III's papal legate Pierre de Castelnau by Cathars in 1208 sparked the Albigensian Crusade (1209–1229).
 The Inquisition was permanently established in 1229 (Council of Toulouse), run largely by the Dominicans in Rome and later at Carcassonne in Languedoc.
 In 1252, the Papal Bull Ad extirpanda, following another assassination by Cathars, charged the head of state with funding and selecting inquisitors from monastic orders; this caused friction by establishing a competitive court to the Bishop's courts.